Sarthak752008/TriForge/README.md

-# TriForge: Production-Grade Hybrid Token-Efficient Routing Agent
+# TriForge: Production-Grade Hybrid Token-Efficient AI Agent

 **TriForge** is a production-grade, full-stack hybrid LLM routing system built for the AMD Developer Hackathon.
 It dynamically routes user queries between a **free, local model** (running locally via Ollama) and a **pluggable remote model** (such as Fireworks AI, OpenAI, or Anthropic).